SirProdigle/problog/content/posts/gbvm/intro-1/index.md

 ---
 title: "GBVM Essentials: Crafting Overlays & Interactive Menus"
-description: "An intro to the GBVM, a virtual machine for the Gameboy and Gameboy Color, used by GB Studio."
+description: "An intro to the GBVM, a virtual machine for the Gameboy and Gameboy Color, used by GB Studio.
+Learn how to create overlays and interactive menus with GBVM."
 date: 2025-03-09
-keywords: ["Gameboy", "GBVM", "GB Studio", "GBC","GB Studio"]
+keywords: ["Gameboy", "GBVM", "GB Studio", "GBC","GB Studio", "GBVM Essentials", "Interactive Menus", "Overlays"]
 categories: ["Gameboy"]
 tags: ["Gameboy", "GBVM", "GB Studio"]
 series: ["GBVM Essentials"]